jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 > $$G(t) = m \vec{\boldsymbol{1}}$$
 > No changepoints incorporated with purely a constant linear trend value as prior $m$ (or $k$) with defined distribution $\mathcal{N}(0,\theta)$, or $\mathcal{N}(0,5)$ by default.

-Moving forward with technical demonstrative work will only showcase the effect of *Linear Trend*, as it's being the default & conventional approach.
-In addition, we seek to elucidate the importance of our defined prior variables & their transformed variables, thus how they construct our trend model
+Moving forward with our technical demonstrative work below, we will only showcase the effect of *Linear Trend*, as it's being the default & conventional approach in most cases.
+In addition, we primarily seek to elucidate the importance of our defined prior variables & their transformed variables, thus how they together construct our trend component.

+---

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyNjU3Njg2NiwtNzI1MzQ4NTIxLDIwMz
+eyJoaXN0b3J5IjpbLTc4MjU4MzI1NCwtNzI1MzQ4NTIxLDIwMz
 c4MTYwNDUsNjMxNTgxNDk5LC0xNDUyMjI0NTMzLDE1NDgxMDUx
 OCwtMTIwMDI2MTMzMCwxNDE1OTIxOTM0LDE5MTQxNDUwNjQsMj
 k3MzgxMjQ1LDYwMDEwNTExNCwtODY4NTAyNiwtNTYyMjQ2NjE0